 Common Name: Sessile-Fruited Arrowhead

-Sagittaria rigida is a Perennial up to 0.80 metres tall.
+Sagittaria rigida is a perennial plant that can grow up to 0.80 metres tall.

 Eastern N. America - Quebec to Minnesota and southwards.
 Naturalized in Britain in S.W.
 England[